Tour Polaris on Your Own

 The MDPLS PowerPAC features a custom header and footer consistent with the overall library web presence.
 The menu navigation in PowerPAC includes a very clever interactive search prompt built right into the header so the option to start a different search is always available to the user.

-Phoenix Public Library
+Johnston Public Library

 Dallas Public Library